 The Best Years: 2023

-It carries forward the legacy of providing a refined driving experience, punctuated by a powerful 2.0-liter inline four-cylinder engine offering 201 horsepower and 221 lb-ft of torque without compromising fuel efficiency.
+- Engine: A powerful 2.0-liter inline four-cylinder offering 201 horsepower and 221 lb-ft of torque

-Technologically, the 2023 A3 is at the forefront of innovation.
-Wireless connectivity for Apple CarPlay and Android Auto, and a wireless charging pad are available.
+- Tech Features: Wireless Apple CarPlay and Android Auto, plus a wireless charging pad

 The Worst Years: 2022

-Another prevalent issue was with the infotainment system.
-Specifically, the infotainment main unit was prone to internal damage when the vehicle was shut off.
-This flaw resulted in an inoperative rearview camera display upon the next startup, posing potential risks in reverse gear situations.
+- Infotainment System Issues: The main unit was prone to internal damage when the vehicle was shut off.
+This resulted in an inoperative rearview camera display upon the next startup – a potential safety hazard when reversing.

 Audi A3 Average Resale Values

-See the graph below to understand the average resale values of Audi A3 over the years, reflecting its enduring appeal and market demand.
+Want to understand how well the Audi A3 holds its value over time?
+Take a look at the graph below.
+It shows the average resale values of Audi A3 models over the years, reflecting its enduring appeal and consistent market demand.

 Conclusion